RolandsKundzins/telegram-book-bot/README.md

 2. User can upload one of the books to pocketbook cloud using book id.

 A project demonstrating how to use Supabase Edge Functions with Docker and the Supabase CLI.
+It also uses Resend to send emails.
+Resend uses fulfily.eu domain for sending emails, which is configured in cloudflare.

 ## Prerequisites